 Students explore advanced questions about the structure and evolution of the English language.
 Topics might include phonology, morphology, syntax, semantics, or pragmatics, or explore issues in socio-linguistics present in all works of literature.
-Prerequisite: Graduate Standing.
+Topics will vary.
+May be repeated once with permission of department Chair.